Salvador, Brazil: A complete travel guide with the top things to do

 Memorial das Baianas do Acarajé

-During your trip, you will find the very traditional Baianas do Acarajé.
-These women and acarajé – a kind of stuffed fritter – go beyond cooking, carrying a history of symbolism and resistance through the clothes on the body and the flavors on the plate.
+During your trip, you will encounter the traditional Baianas do Acarajé.
+These women and their acarajé—a type of stuffed fritter—embody a history of symbolism and resistance, reflected in their attire and the flavors they offer.

 Get to know this memorial made especially to tell the history and honor Baianas do Acarajé.